dlion/dryrun/_posts/2013-03-15-ostega-opencv-steganography.md

 ---
-title: "Ostega, steganography using OpenCV libraries"
+title: Ostega, steganography using OpenCV libraries
-description: "The steganography[^1] is a technique that allows to \"hide\" information inside an image or an audio files, it's a very interesting security field, I can hide \"secrets\" into an…"
+description: The steganography[^1] is a technique that allows to "hide" information inside an image or an audio files, it's a very interesting security field, I can hide "secrets" into an…
 tags:
-  - Past
-  - Programming
+- hardware
-  - OpenCV
+- tutorials
 cover: "/assets/images/covers/hide.jpg"
 ---

 The steganography[^1] is a technique that allows to "hide" information inside an image or an audio files, it's a very interesting security field, I can hide "secrets" into an image, pass it to my friend, and he, using a decoder can read what I wrote.
 Very useful to keep my "secrets" secret; so I wrote a simple C library to hide words into a bitmap images using the OpenCV libraries just for fun and profit...